Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 Take the EE elective course BEE 484 Sensors and Sensor Systems

 ---
-## Building Your Electronics Engineering Project Portfolio
+## Building Your Electronics Engineering Skillset
 ### Core Software Tools
 Three core software used in Electronics Engineering are Python, C++, and MATLAB.
-These serve different but important purposes:
+They serve different but important purposes.

+#### Python
-- Python is a generic tool of modern electronics labs and is widely used to automate testing of electronic systems and analyze data.
+This is a generic tool for modern electronics labs, widely used to automate testing and analyze data.

+Enroll in the free "Automate the Boring Stuff with Python" curriculum to learn script automation, then practice data visualization using the Matplotlib and NumPy libraries to present your electrical test results.

+#### C++
-- C++ is a critical part of embedded electronics and are used in almost all microcontrollers.
-It is the industry standard for electronics firmware across industries.
+This is a critical part of embedded electronics and is the industry standard for firmware across many domains.

+Take the CSS 142/143 C++ track of classes instead of CSS 132/133 when fulfilling your degree's programming requirements.

-- MATLAB is used in engineering simulation.
+#### MATLAB is used in engineering simulation.
 Simulink provides graphical modeling of complex electronic systems while specialized toolboxes within MATLAB can be used for power electronics, control systems, and antenna design.

+This tool is used for engineering simulation and graphical modeling of complex systems.

+Complete the "MATLAB Onramp" and "Simulink Onramp" courses via the MathWorks website to earn certifications you can display on your LinkedIn profile, and utilize the Power Systems Toolbox to simulate circuit behavior before moving to physical prototyping.

 Your portfolio should document proficiency in some or all of these skills.[^1]